Callao City Lights: a profitable DooH example at the BIT Broadcast 2014 workshops

 The coordinates for its launch were clear, since they started from a central square in the center of Madrid of more than 3,000 square meters, on the road with the greatest influx of tourists and citizens, with a wide cultural offer and shows.

-“We started working on the concept ‘Km.
-0 of Culture', since although we are a cinema, in this area many things happen daily and there is a wide range of shows -he points out-.
-Our challenge was to offer quality content, generate value for the advertiser with a greater commercial impact, since our limitation is precisely that we cover only one square, not a global network of screens, so we cannot compete in quantity and coverage of supports, but in quality.”
+"We began to work on the 'Km.
+0 of Culture' concept, since although we are a cinema, in this area many things happen daily and there is a wide range of shows - he points out -.
+Our challenge was to offer quality content, generate value for the advertiser with a greater commercial impact, since our limitation is precisely that we cover only one square, not a global network of screens, so we cannot compete in quantity and coverage of media, but in quality."

-The result of this approach is that clients adapt their content to the capacity of the screens and activities in the Callao City Lights area, “and that is precisely what gives it value,” says Baranowski.
-In addition, we continually carry out special actions, such as premieres and visits from international film and entertainment stars; We develop and participate in the activities that take place in the square, such as broadcasting musical events on our screens, summer movies in HD quality, video games..., all so that people have a good time and interact on the networks by viewing themselves on the screens. , where we offer geolocation systems, QR codes, etc. that advertisers contribute for real-time promotions.”
+The result of this approach is that clients adapt their content to the capacity of the screens and activities in the Callao City Lights area, "and that is precisely what gives it value - says Baranowski -.
+In addition, we continually carry out special actions, such as premieres and visits from international film and entertainment stars; we develop and participate in the activities that take place in the square, such as broadcasting of musical events on our screens, summer cinema in HD quality, video games..., all of this so that people have a good time and interact on the networks viewing themselves on the screens, where we offer geolocation systems, QR codes, etc. that advertisers provide for real-time promotions.”
 This entire process is supported by an organization, made up of fifteen people, that follows a structure model similar to that of a television, since Callao City Lights carries out broadcasting, continuity, content, commercial activity...

 Versatile technology and CMS

-This interactive and commercial support offered by Callao City Lights, based on five large LED and Full HD screens from the North American manufacturer Daktronics on the facades of the historic cinemas and on the marquees of the Press Palace, is supported by a powerful digital content management system (CMS), which “allows the transfer of all this content, around thirty different contents per day in each of screens, with efficient workflows, cataloguing, security and legal copy, etc. based on metadata,” González specifies.
+This interactive and commercial support offered by Callao City Lights, based on five large LED and Full HD screens from the North American manufacturer Daktronics on the facades of the historic cinemas and on the marquees of the Press Palace, it is based on a powerful digital content management system (CMS), which “allows the transfer of all this content, around thirty different contents daily on each of the screens, with efficient workflows, cataloguing, security and legal copy, etc. based on metadata”, González specifies.

 Access to the BIT BROADCAST 2014 Special